hihihioli/twidilers/readme.md

 ## Feed
 * Reactions (reply, like/dislike) on posts
 * removal of titles (except for blog posts)
-* Hashtags for posts
-* Image upload for blogs/posts
+* Image upload for blogs
-* Different feed for people you follow
+* Different feed just for people you follow

 ## Login page